AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Close off all ports except what's needed for operation.
 	- Don't install any other software on the DB server.
 	- All data should be classified and labeled - is it secret / top secret / unclassified?
+	- No service accounts have dbo.
+	- Data is encrypted in transit and at rest.
+	- DNS resolution on the server is internal-only.
+	- Etc.
+- Testing APIs:
+	- Start with a good request, then start sending bad ones.

 **What can I do with this?**